secberus/interview-homework/README.md

 ## Instructions
 ### Setup
 ***This app was generated via create-react-app.***
-- Fork the repository
+- Fork the repository on github.com (Private or public, whichever works for you)
   - Use yarn to prep the environment.
+- Do not create a pull request into the homework repository

 ### Task
-- Show the spread of the zombies on the page with at least a 1 second pause between spreads.
+- Show the spread of the zombies on the page with at least a 1 second pause between spread.
-- Once the spread is complete, show all stages as left/right arrow keys.
+- Once the spread is complete, show all stages as left/right carets.
+  - Feel free to just use < or >, be creative with CSS, or install an icon dependency.

 - Use the SVG images given
+  - How you implement these SVGs is up to you.

+- Enjoy the task and be creative!

+### Upon completion
+Option 1:
+- Zip your directory and email frontend@secberus.com with the .zip file and answer inside
+  - Format your subject as follows
+    - `%Your name here% - Completed interview homework (Zip)`

+Option 2 (with a private fork):
+- Invite @colemars and @sigkar to your private repository once you have completed the task
+  - Email frontend@secberus.com and format your subject as follows
+    - `%Your name here% - Completed interview homework (Invitation)`

 ## Included items
 You have been provided with the following